 Schizotypal personality disorder

 Schizotypal PD is sort of like schizophrenia lite.
-It’s thought to be quite biologically based, and is more common when there is a family history of some form of psychotic disorder.
+It’s thought to be quite biologically based, and it’s more common when there is a family history of some form of psychotic disorder.

 Schizotypal personality disorder symptoms can include: